MetaCoq/metacoq/DOC.md

 - `qualid` is the type of partially qualified names.
   E.g. `Datatypes.nat`

-- `kername` is the type of fully qualified names.
+- `kername` is a structured type of fully qualified names.
   E.g. `Coq.Init.Datatypes.nat`

 Quoting always produce fully qualified names.
 On the converse, unquoting allow to